Thursday, March 19, 2009

 It was the day everything changed.

-This memorial is located in a slightly odd place -- an office park of sorts that's off Interstate 271 in northeast Ohio (Beachwood).
+Now, it is located in a slightly odd place -- an office park of sorts that's off Interstate 271 in northeast Ohio (Beachwood).
 The sculpture is near the Mandel Jewish Community Center.
 For those who collect National Park Service passport stamps, the Center has it.

 Canton, Ohio: Pro Football Hall of Fame